sadcloudisgay/Yeat-downloader/README.md

-# Yeat-downloader
+# What is this?
-Lets you easily download every Yeat song out there
+Lets you easily download every Yeat song out there.

+# Important note
-# Note : I will be updating this every time a new song releases
+I will be updating this every time a new song releases.

+DM me on Discord if it's missing any song.

+astral1337